Follow in the tracks of the Tour de France as you challenge yourself cycling up (and down!) the legendary climbs of the French Alps.

 French summers can get very hot, especially in the mountains.
 Be sure to use adequate sun protection and drink plenty of water.

 Trip search is unavailable.

-There are currently no scheduled departures on our Cycle the French Alps trip.
+There are currently no scheduled departures on our Cycle the French Alps: Road Cycling trip.
 If you are interested in other trips in the region visit one of the links below.

 1. Bicycle hire is not included in your trip price.
-Please advise us if you wish to hire a bike at time of booking so as we can organise a suitable sized bike.
+Please advise us if you wish to hire a bike at time of booking and provide your height so we can organise a suitable sized bike.
 See the Transport section of the Essential Trip Information for bike details.

 2. Bike helmets are compulsory on this trip.
 We are unable to hire bike helmets locally so please ensure you bring your own bike helmet from home.

-3. A single supplement is available on this trip, please see trip notes for details.
+4. A Single Supplement is available on this trip, please ask your booking agent for more information.